Plutko, 3 relievers allow 1 hit for Indians in 4-1 win

 Cleveland used three relievers to finish it.
 Oliver Perez struck out three of the four hitters he faced.
 Adam Cimber retired a batter in the eighth, but a fielding error by third baseman Jose Ramirez and a walk put two runners on.

-Brad Hand struck out Jonathan Villar to end the inning and worked the ninth for his 12th save in 12 chances.
+Brad Hand struck out Jonathan Villar to end the inning and worked a perfect ninth for his 12th save in 12 chances.

 Baltimore managed four baserunners on three walks and Ramirez’s error.